Beyond Bradley-Terry Models: A General Preference Model for Language Model Alignment: Experiments

-\textbf{Training and Evaluation.} We trained the GPM using the \textbf{Gemma-2B-it} language model as the base and evaluated the models based on their ability to predict the human-provided preferences in these datasets.
+\textbf{Training and Evaluation.} We trained GPMs and BT RMs using the Gemma-2B-it language model as the base and evaluated the models based on their ability to predict intransitive preferences.
+For GPM, the loss function is Equation~\eqref{eq:gpm-loss}.
+For the Bradley-Terry (BT) model, the loss function is $\mathcal{L} = -\log\sigma(r_w - r_l)$~\citep{ouyang2022training}.
 Since cyclic preferences are inherently intransitive, we measure accuracy as the percentage of correctly predicted human preferences, where higher scores indicate better handling of non-transitive preferences.

-\textbf{Results and Analysis.} As shown in Table~\ref{table:cyclic_preference}, the GP representation model achieves 100\% accuracy across all datasets, significantly outperforming the BT model.
-These results validate the GP representation model's ability to capture complex, cyclic preferences, confirming the theoretical advantages of using a preference representation-based approach over traditional reward models that assume transitivity.
+As shown in Table~\ref{table:cyclic_preference}, the GP representation model achieves near-perfect accuracy across all datasets, significantly outperforming the BT model (we report the test accuracy on the training dataset but with different comparison pairs used in the training dataset).
+These results validate GPM's ability to capture complex, cyclic preferences, confirming the theoretical advantages of using a preference embedding-based approach over traditional reward models that assume transitivity.